deanebarker/Denina-Sharp/README.md

     Format "The contents of the file are: {0}."
     Html.Wrap p

 That would read in the contents of "my-file.txt," replace the string "foo" with "bar," drop the result into the middle of a sentence, and again wrap it in a P tag.
 In this case we don't pass anything into the pipeline -- it obtains text to work with in the first step.

+Filters are grouped into categories which do different things.
+For example, the "HTTP" category can make web requests, and the "HTML" category can manipulate HTML documents.
+Combine them, and you can do things like this:

+    Http.Get gadgetopia.com
+    Html.Extract //title
+    Format "The title of this web page is {0}."

+Http.Get makes a -- wait for it -- GET request over HTTP to the URL specified in the first argument and returns it.

+There are two programming "levels" to this library.

+* There's the C# level, which instatiates the pipeline, passes data to it, and does something with the result.
+* Then there's the filter configuration level, which sets up the filters and tells them what to do.
+This level requires knowledge of (1) the format for calling filters and passing arguments, and (2) the filters that are available and what information they need.

+The first level is intended for C# developers.
+The second level is intended for non-developers -- mainly content editors that need to obtain and modify text-based content for publication, without the asssitance of a developer.

-## The Details
+## The C#

 The filters are linear and sequential.
 Text is passed "down the line," and is usually modified during each step, coming out the other end in a different form than when it started.